superelement/vash-static/README.md

 ### getPageDirType
-Fetches the page module type ('pgDirType'), which is 'pg' by default
+Fetches the 'page' module type ('pgDirType'), which is 'pg' by default

+### setGlobalDirType
+Vash Static uses modules to organise your templates.
+By default, for "global" templates, it abbreviates to 'glb' and is expected in the directory structure.
+With 'setGlobalDirType' you can change this, if you need to.

+#### Parameters
+- {string} - Replacement for 'glbDirType', which is 'glb' by default

+### getGlobalDirType
+Fetches the 'global' module type ('glbDirType'), which is 'glb' by default

 ### getDirTypeFromPath